Vasodilation

 Vasodilation, also known as vasorelaxation, is the widening of blood vessels.
 It results from relaxation of smooth muscle cells within the vessel walls, in particular in the large veins, large arteries, and smaller arterioles.
-The process is the opposite of vasoconstriction, which is the narrowing of blood vessels.
+Blood vessel walls are composed of endothelial tissue and a basal membrane lining the lumen of the vessel, concentric smooth muscle layers on top of endothelial tissue, and an adventitia over the smooth muscle layers.
+Relaxation of the smooth muscle layer allows the blood vessel to dilate, as it is held in a semi-constricted state by sympathetic nervous system activity.
+Vasodilation is the opposite of vasoconstriction, which is the narrowing of blood vessels.

 When blood vessels dilate, the flow of blood is increased due to a decrease in vascular resistance and increase in cardiac output.
+Vascular resistance is the amount of force circulating blood must overcome in order to allow perfusion of body tissues.
+Narrow vessels create more vascular resistance, while dilated vessels decrease vascular resistance.
+Vasodilation acts to increase cardiac output by decreasing afterload, −one of the four determinants of cardiac output.

-Therefore, dilation of arterial blood vessels (mainly the arterioles) decreases blood pressure.
+By expanding available area for blood to circulate, vasodilation decreases blood pressure.
 The response may be intrinsic (due to local processes in the surrounding tissue) or extrinsic (due to hormones or the nervous system).
 In addition, the response may be localized to a specific organ (depending on the metabolic needs of a particular tissue, as during strenuous exercise), or it may be systemic (seen throughout the entire systemic circulation).

 Endogenous substances and drugs that cause vasodilation are termed vasodilators.
-Such vasoactivity is necessary for homeostasis (keeping the body running normally).
+Many of these substances are neurotransmitters released by perivascular nerves of the autonomic nervous system Baroreceptors sense blood pressure and allow adaptation via the mechanisms of vasoconstriction or vasodilation to maintain homeostasis.